 A record of the conduct process (Administrative Agreement, Student Conduct Board Hearing, or Administrative Hearing), comprised of a summary of the evidence presented and the decision rendered, shall be made by the administrator.
-Such records are confidential and shall be retained by the DSRCS for 7 years from the date on which this record was written, after which it will be destroyed, unless the student is involved in further conduct action.
-When there are multiple incidents and associated conduct records, all records will be maintained for seven years from the date on which the most recent incident is closed by the SCP, after which the records will be destroyed (except in extraordinary cases as defined by the DOS).
+Such records are confidential and shall be retained by the DSRCS for seven years from the date of the final outcome (including appeals, if any), after which it will be destroyed, except in situations where the outcome results in the student's dismissal or suspension or when the student is involved in further conduct action.
+When the outcome results in the student's dismissal or expulsion, the record will be maintained permanently.
+When there are multiple incidents and associated conduct records, all records will be maintained for seven years from the date of the final outcome, after which the records will be destroyed (except in extraordinary cases as defined by the DOS).
 Conduct records apply to policy violations that occur either inside or outside of the residence halls.
 Conduct process outcomes will vary based on findings of responsibility and severity of violation.
 Access to such records is governed by the University Records Policy (see Section 16.4.).
 Brandeis is required by law to provide statistics and narrative information about certain confidential information.
 Personally identifiable information will be removed from such communications whenever possible.
 Note: Any records or other evidence retained by the University may be subject to production by court order.